MN 43** The Great Classification – Mahāvedallasutta

 22.17

-For by means of a simile some sensible people understand the meaning of what is said.
+for by means of a simile some wise people understand the meaning of what is said.

 upamāyapidhekacce viññū purisā bhāsitassa atthaṁ ājānanti.